michaelsevilla/pdsw15/docs/sc-rebuttal.md

 > Why do we report a limited number of workloads?
 > - reviewer 1, 2

-One of our contributions is a general framework for supporting different balancing scripts, so our results focus on showing how the balancers change the behavior of the system instead of raw performance.
-We present profiles of the instantaneous throughput for a small number of experiments to show how Mantle alters the system’s behavior.
-Since our contribution is showing the benefits of locality and the balancer API itself, we felt that the space we had was better utilized showing how the balancer can achieve multiple balancers on the same storage system.
+We present profiles of the instantaneous throughput for a small number of experiments to show how different balancer policy affect the system’s behavior.
+Since our contribution is a general framework for testing and specifying different balancing scripts, we felt that the space we had was better utilized showing how the balancer can achieve multiple balancers on the same storage system, instead of drawing broad conclusion about which balancers are best for a given workload - this is future work.

-We choose workloads that both stress the system and are representative of supercomputing; these are in no way complete or comprehensive.
-Checkpoint/restart, which is characterized by many, concurrent creates, is a common paradigm and has been exclusively studied in the most state-of-the-art systems (e.g., GIGA+).
-Compiling the Linux kernel is not as common in supercomputing, but we choose it because talks with talks with the Ceph developers, and the mailing list, indicate that the community is planning to use CephFS as a backup repository, a shared file system, a file server, and/or a compute backend.
-We choose it because it exhibits a wider range of metadata requests types and frequencies.
+The workloads we choose both stress the system and are representative of supercomputing; these are in no way complete or comprehensive.
+Checkpoint/restart, which is characterized by many, concurrent creates, is a common HPC paradigm and has been exclusively studied in the most state-of-the-art systems (e.g., GIGA+).
+Compiling the Linux kernel is not as common, but we choose it because it exhibits a wider range of metadata requests types/frequencies and because users plan to use CephFS as a backup repository, a shared file system, and file server, and/or a compute backend (according to personal communication with Ceph developers and the mailing list).

 > How specific to CephFS are the results?
 > - reviewer 1